Randactyl/libFilters/README.md

     LAF_FENCE = 14
     LAF_LAUNDER = 15

-forceUpdate is a boolean.
-If you need to update the inventory associated with your filter's LAF, pass true.
-If you are registering multiple filters in quick succession, consider passing false or nil until the last registration.

 To unregister a filter, call:

-    libFilters:UnregisterFilter(filterTag, filterType, forceUpdate)
+    libFilters:UnregisterFilter(filterTag, filterType)

+If you need to refresh the inventory you applied filters to in order for them to take effect, call:

+    libFilters:RequestInventoryUpdate(filterType)

 ###Other libFilters functions